+- 1. Pursuant to TENN.
+CODE ANN. § 30-1-117 and these Rules, the following shall be included in Petitions to admit wills to probate and Petitions for the administration of estates: - a.
+The identity and address of the Petitioner. - b.
+The decedent's name, age (if known), date and place of death, and residence at time of death. - c.
+In case of intestacy, the name, age (if known), mailing address, and relationship of each of the heirs at law of the decedent.
+The Petition shall also state the names of any minors or other persons under disability.
+Also, and in intestate cases, the Petition must further include a statement that all parties who hold a statutory preference to serve as a Personal Representative have been given reasonable advance notice of when the Petition is to be heard or whether good cause exists as to why the persons with statutory preference were not notified. - d.
+A statement that the decedent died intestate or, if a will is presented, the date of execution (if known) of the document or documents offered for probate and the names of all attesting witnesses. - e.
+A copy of the document (s) offered for probate must be attached to the Petition. - f.
+An estimate of the fair market value of the estate to be administered, unless bond is waived by the document offered for probate or is waived as authorized by statute. - g.
+If there is a document, whether the document offered for probate waives the filing of any inventory and accounting or whether such is not otherwise required by law.

+- h.
+If there is a document, a statement that the Petitioner is not aware of any instrument revoking the document being offered for probate, if such be the case, and that the Petitioner believes that the document being offered for probate is the decedent's last will - 2.
 Pursuant to TENN.
-CODE ANN. § 30-1-117, the following shall be included in petitions to admit wills to probate and petitions for the administration of estates:
+CODE ANN. § 71-5-116(d)(1)(C), Petitions to admit wills to probate and Petitions for the administration of estates shall state whether or not the decedent was over or under age 55 and was or was not a TennCare recipient.

-- a.
-The identity and address of the petitioner. - b.
-The decedent's name, age, if known, date and place of death, and residence at time of death. - c.
-In case of intestacy, the name, age, if known, mailing address, and relationship of each of the heirs at law of the decedent. - d.
-A statement that the decedent died intestate or, if a will is presented, the date of execution, if known, of the document or documents offered for probate and the names of all attesting witnesses. - e.
-A copy of the document (s) offered for probate is attached to the petition. - f.
-The names and relationships of the devisees and legatees and the city of residence of each if known and, similar information for those who are entitled to the decedent's property under the statutes of intestate succession.
-The petition shall also state the names of any minors or other persons under disability. - g.
-An estimate of the fair market value of the estate to be administered, unless bond is waived by the document offered for probate or is waived as authorized by statute. - h.
-If there is a document, whether the document offered for probate waives the filing of any inventory and accounting or whether such is not otherwise required by law. - i.
-If there is a document, a statement that the petitioner is not aware of any instrument revoking the document being offered for probate, if such be the case, and that the petitioner believes that the document being offered for probate is the decedent's last will.